 6. No fancy fonts, colours or images

-“Stick to Sans Serif, Arial or Courier fonts, and always in blue or black,” Dr Seeley says, “no pictures or colours” Your email signature should be as simple as the email too- don’t be tempted by images, colours and fancy fonts.
+“Stick to Sans Serif, Arial or Courier fonts, and always in blue or black with no pictures or colours,” Dr Seeley says.
+Your email signature should be as simple as the email too – don’t be tempted by images, colours and fancy fonts.

 7. Keep everything as simple as possible.

 Short, to the point sentences are key.
-“Your limit should be roughly five paragraphs for a long email, five sentences for a short one,” says Dr Seeley, “people will scan read and be put off by huge emails that drag on.”
+“Your limit should be roughly five paragraphs for a long email, five sentences for a short one,” Dr Seeley explains.
+“People will scan read and be put off by huge emails that drag on.”
 Re-read the email before sending and delete any unnecessary words or repetitive sentences.
 You’ll be surprised how often people repeat things without realising it, and it’s amazing how often emailers write the same thing twice (see what I did there?).

 8. No emoticons or textspeak (obvs)

 “Imagine if someone sent you an email with lots of smileys,” Dr Seeley says.
 “You’d think they were a bit mad”.
 In the competitive world of work, appearing “a bit mad” isn’t something to aim for.

 “I call email your e-dress code,” Dr Seeley summarises, “you have around three seconds to make an impression – sloppy email, sloppy you!”